jessicavc/google-book-scraper/README.md

-# Introduction
+## Introduction

-## this is a React-based Google Books Search app
+- this is a React-based Google Books Search app
-## this app requires a minimum of 2 pages, including a Search page and a Saved page
+- this app requires a minimum of 2 pages, including a Search page and a Saved page

-# How it works
+# Instructions
 - search the title and/or author(s) of the book you're interested in looking at
 - a list of results will populate in the results field
 - you can View the result to see whether or not it's what you're looking for
 - once you've found what you're looking for, you can Save that result
 - each saved item will populate on the Saved page for you to view at a later time

-# Instructions
+## How it works
 1. Start by using the 07-Ins_Mern example as a base for your application.

 2. Add code to connect to a MongoDB database named `googlebooks` using the mongoose npm package.